- Which wireless network should I use?

 How do I get access to the EECS wireless network?

 The EECS wireless networks are reserved for EECS department members (faculty, staff, graduate students, visiting faculty, and so forth).
 Undergraduate students generally do not fall into this category unless a faculty member sponsors their research account.
-EECS department members may request access to the production wireless network by filling out a network access request.
+EECS account holders may register their device for use on the production wireless network by filling out a network access request.
+Detailed information about device registration can be found here.

 Are guests able to use the wireless network?